 THE ART OF PASTA

-My lover and her sister when we first started dating gave me a very big shock.
-Apparently they thought a box of pasta secca or factory made pasta serves as italian along with a jar of sauce.
-Ok, texas, not well known for it’s Italians so I figured I will share some of my knowledge on pasta with my readers.
+I am in awe of people who think a box of pasta secca or factory made pasta serves as italian along with a jar of sauce.
+I will share some of my knowledge on pasta with my readers.

 Pasta fresca or fresh pasta is an art.
 Fresca doesn’t mean fresh usually, it signifies moist, or just made.
 This art begins with the flour used to make the pasta.
 There is 5 types of flour used for making pasta.
 They are: